 The blending equation is:

 Final Pixel Value = (Source Blend * Source Color) + (Dest Blend * Destination Color)

-blending - This checkbox enables and disables blending.
+blending - This toggle enables and disables blending.
 However see the wiki article Transparency.

 srcblend - This value is multiplied by the color value of the pixel that is being written to the Color-Buffer (also know as the Source Color).